Rules of the Day

 Take the Daily Quiz 17 before 10 PM tomorrow.
 Click here to access the quiz.
 These quizzes are designed to review the important material from today's lecture.
 Together, they will count as 5% of your final grade.

-Finish working on the Homework Problem Set 7, due at 10 PM on Wednesday, November 2.
-Click here to access the Homework Problem Set 7.
-Note there are Aktiv Learning and Gradescope Questions, and you MUST DO BOTH.
+When you are done with Gradescope Homework Problem Set 8, start working on Gradescope Homework Problem Set 9 due Tuesday November 12.
+Click here to access the Gradescope Homework Problem Set 9.
+Note there are Aktiv Learning and Gradescope Questions for Problem Set 9, and you MUST DO BOTH.